dongmeilim/206-Project/README.md

 * Changed icons to match video-game-esque help button.
 * Decided against using text under labels as it stretched the button out of proportion.
 * Decided against changing the headings, it being unnecessary.
+* Decided against progress bar in `QuizSettings.fxml`, it being unnecessary.
 * Background music implemented and attribution appears on the video when used.
 * Reset button implemented for `TextSelect.fxml`.